 How Jefferies Solicitors can help with your mis-sold leasehold claim

-If you have fallen victim to the ground rent scandal or are desperate to secure your property’s freehold, contact the dedicated team at Jefferies today.
-During an informal, no-obligation discussion, we will be able to assess whether you have grounds to make a mis-sold leasehold claim.
+If you have fallen victim to the ground rent scandal or are desperate to secure your property’s freehold, contact the team at Jefferies today.
+During a free, no-obligation conversation, we will be able to discuss with you the circumstances of your potential mis-sold leasehold claim.